DISRUPTIVE INNOVATIONS IN ESTATE PLANNING (Electronic Wills)

 Traditionally, all parties to a will (the testator, two witnesses and a notary) must be physically present and in the same room for the signing of a will.
 The concept of an electronic will would allow all parties to be virtually present through a video conference where each would digitally sign the electronic will with a touch screen or mouse click.
 The Testator could be in Louisiana, while the witnesses are in Tahiti at the time of execution.

-Five states (Florida, Arizona, Indiana, New Hampshire and Virginia) introduced electronic will legislation this year (2017).
-In April of 2017, the Florida Senate actually passed the Florida Electronic Wills Act.
+Five states (Florida, Arizona, Indiana, New Hampshire and Virginia) introduced electronic will legislation in the year 2017.
+At the time of this writing (Aril of 2017), the Florida Senate actually passed the Florida Electronic Wills Act.
 However, it was subsequently vetoed by Governor Rick Scott.
 Governor Scott cited several reasons for the veto, basically to the effect that the remote notarization provisions did not offer adequate protection for testators.
 The bill will surely be reintroduced and, at some point, somewhere, legislation will be passed, which will be a game changer.

 Some states, such as Virginia, already allow eNotaries.
 An eNotary is a notary public who can notarize documents online.
 In fact, if you need a document notarized, simply Click Here to have a Virginia eNotary notarize your document.